Everything you need to know about Frameless Stereotactic Radiosurgery for Brain and Spine Tumor

 Radiosurgery involves the use of cancer technology to deliver extremely high doses of ablative radiation delivered to the tumor in a precise and accurate fashion.
 While the technology enables, the dose prescription and delivery

-depends solely on the specialist and his team.
+depends solely on the

 Just like how the SWAT Team, armed with the latest weaponry decides when and how they are to eliminate their targets precisely without hurting innocent civilians.